julianpsd/MonasteryNetwork/README.md

 ## Description

-This repository contains an exercise of social network analysis with R where I applied several statistical methods to analyze the structure of a complete social network of monks from a monastery.
+This repository contains an the final exercise of the “Sociology of Social Networks” course at the École Normale Supérieure and the École des Hautes Études en Sciences Sociales.
+This is a social network analysis with R where I applied several statistical methods to analyze the structure of a complete social network of monks from a monastery.

 ## Abstract